Top Cybersecurity Laws and Regulations To Know About in 2026

 2. Homeland Security Act and FISMA

-The Federal Information Security Modernization Act (FISMA) requires every government agency to develop a method to protect their information systems against cyber attacks.
-This act was originally passed in 2014, but it was overhauled in 2023 to support more effective cybersecurity methods and improve coordination amongst various federal agencies.
+The Federal Information Security Modernization Act (FISMA) requires every government agency to develop a method to protect its information systems against cyberattacks.
+This act was originally passed in 2014, but it has been the subject of ongoing modernization and reform efforts in recent years as agencies push for more effective cyber risk management and coordination.

 3. Cybersecurity Information Sharing Act